 Assessments within our school have a number of aims.
 These include:-

 - Supporting teachers in providing rich-open-ended learning activities that are well matched to the pupils’ starting points and that allow pupils to extend their skills and develop their thinking.

-Helping children understand what they need to do next to improve their work.
+- Helping children understand what they need to do next to improve their work.

-Ensuring those leading learning in a classroom are able to evaluate and plan further teaching.
+- Ensuring those leading learning in a classroom are able to evaluate and plan further teaching.

-Providing regular information for parents that enables them to support their child’s learning
+- Providing regular information for parents that enables them to support their child’s learning

-Providing school leaders and governors with information that allows them to make judgments about the effectiveness of the school.
+- Providing school leaders and governors with information that allows them to make judgments about the effectiveness of the school.

 - Ensure consistent information is passed to High Schools upon transition to secondary education.

+The ongoing use of this system allows teachers to build an accurate picture of a child's performance and address any gaps in their learning.
 Though most pupils will be assessed against their year group's programme of study, it is recognised that some children perform at a level either significantly higher or lower than their age related expectations.
 In these circumstances, schools may assess a pupil against a more appropriate age related curriculum.

 Tracking Pupil Progress

-In order to show which year group curriculum a child is working within, the year group is included with the above coding.
+In order to track pupil and cohort progress, pupils are periodically awarded a 'best fit level' which relates to their age related curriculum.
+This is done using a six point scale.
+In order to show which year group curriculum a child is working within, the year group is included with the coding.
 A child who is therefore ’Developing +’ within a Year 4 curriculum would be described as working at D4+.

+Progress is judged from a child's starting point either at the beginnng of the year or from the end of EYFS or Key Stage One results.
+A pupil can be said to be making good progress if each year if they make at least six points progress per year.
 A cohort can be said to be making good progress if the percentage that are meeting or exceeding the expected standard for their age group increases each year.